-n The number of successfully matched and

-assigned input items.

-EOF Indicates that a read error occurred before any
+n The number of successfully matched and assigned input items.
+EOF Indicates that a read error occurred before any conversion.

-conversion.
 The function sets errno.
-For a list of
+For a list of the values set by this function, see vfscanf.

 vswprintf

 Writes output to the stream under control of the wide-character format string.